-In my mind, I just wanted to be cashed out as soon as possible so I could be done and move on with my life.
-However, once I realized the truckload of extra money that I could be making as a result of financing my properties; I decided to try my hand at it.
+When I sold my properties, I just wanted to be cashed out as soon as possible, so I could take my cash and move on with my life.
+But I decided to try my hand at it once I realized the truckload of extra money I could make from financing my properties.

-After selling one property, and then another, and then another – I started noticing how nice it was to have checks delivered to my mailbox every month whether or not I continued to put forth any additional effort.
-Eventually I found that it was adding a lot of stability and predictability to my business operation and life… and I loved it.
+After selling one property with owner financing and then another, I realized how nice it was to have money deposited in my bank account every month, like clockwork, whether or not I continued to sell any more properties.
+Eventually, it added a lot of stability and predictability to my revenue.
+And for that reason alone, I loved it.

-One of the huge advantages of financing your property is that you can almost always ask for a significantly higher price on the property and people will pay it.
-In my business, I can even charge a higher-than-market interest rate and most buyers don’t even care!
+One of the huge advantages of financing my properties was that I could almost always ask for a significantly higher price for each property, and people were happy to pay it.
+In most cases, I could even charge a higher-than-market interest rate, and most buyers didn’t even care!

-When I advertise my properties with seller financing, I don’t even talk about what the specific terms of the loan will be (interest rate, payment period, etc.).
-Of course, this information will be included in my closing documents (I’m not hiding anything from anybody), but when it comes to marketing a property – I’ve learned that people tend to get confused by all the intricate details of the transaction (and a confused mind says “No”).
-In the end, all they really want to know is what it’s going to cost them.
+In most cases, when I advertise my properties with seller financing, I don’t even talk about the specific terms of the loan (interest rate, payment period, etc.).
+Of course, this information has to be included in my closing documents (I’m not hiding this from anybody).
+Still, when it comes to marketing a property, most people will only get confused by the intricate details of the transaction (and a confused mind says “No”).

 With this in mind, I just advertise two things:

 When people see a monthly payment, they have a pretty good idea of whether it will fit into their budget – and at the end of the day, this is all that matters to most people.

 The nice thing is, if my goal is simply to make the monthly payment affordable, there is almost always a way to make the payments work within a person’s budget.

 Remember, with seller financing, I am the bank.
 I can stretch out the amortization term (i.e., the months it will take them to pay me back) as long as I’m willing to allow it.